 Understanding The Different Travel Insurance Plans

-AIA – AIA Around The World
+- AIA – AIA Around The World

-Aviva – Aviva Travel Insurance
+- Aviva – Aviva Travel Insurance

-AXA – SmartTraveller
+- AXA – SmartTraveller

-Great Eastern/OCBC – TravelWise
+- Great Eastern/OCBC – TravelWise

-MGIS – TravelEasy
+- MSIG – TravelEasy

-NTUC Income – NTUC Travel Insurance
+- NTUC Income – NTUC Travel Insurance

-Tenet – TravelJoy
+- Tenet Sompo – TravelJoy

-After much researching, I discovered that ACE travel insurance plan offers a higher coverage on delayed departure – S$200 for each 6-hour travel delay while many other travel insurance companies offer only S$100 for each 6-hour.
+After much researching, I found that ACE travel insurance offers a higher coverage on delayed departure – S$200 for each 6-hour travel delay while many other travel insurance companies offer only S$100 for each 6-hour.
 On the other hand, extra brownie point for NTUC Income whereby their premium rates are very competitive and their claim service is efficient.

 Some travel insurance companies can be more stringent with the claims related to budget airlines as budget carriers tend to experience more frequent flight delays or flight cancellations.